 Therefore, I will use the ‘Keyword’ option.
 Enter your seed keyword and select the country and the language.
 Please note that you will get keyword ideas and search volume data based on the country selection made at this point.
 Once done, click on the “Search” button.

 Now you will see a screen similar to the one below.
-On this page, you can find out numerous things about the keyword such as search volume, SERP overview, search volume trend, Google Trend, and more.
+You can find numerous things about the keyword on this page, such as search volume, SERP overview, search volume trend, Google Trend, and more.

 - Include and exclude specific keywords